 MINIMUM: 500 MHz CPU · 32 bit graphics card · 16 bit sound card · 20 MB RAM · 30 MB disk · 32 bit binaries support · AmigaOS 4.0 (PPC) / AROS (x86) / Linux (x86, SDL 1.2, SDL_mixer 1.2, SDL_net 1.2) / MacOS X 10.4 (PPC/x86) / Windows XP (x86)

 RECOMMENDED: 800+ MHz CPU · joypad · internet connection

-BOH is part of a saga that, as of writing, includes five totally different games.
+BOH is part of a saga that, as of writing, includes five different games.

 BOH opens the story, with the Evil Masters bringing chaos to Earth.
-In Huenison, the fight continued against just the eponymous character.
-Eventually they were all repelled from Earth, but, as seen in QUOD INIT EXIT IIm, during their retreat, Huenison and his companions happened to pass by planet Suinio and decided to cause trouble there as well.
-MAH shows that, even years later, the memory of the Evil Masters still lives on in the aspect of the virtual guards that a group of fanatics created to protect the Apocalypser, a device capable of destroying the whole planet.
-Finally, KOG assigns the hero who saved the Earth in MAH a new mission: when back to his space colony, he learned that peace was at risk and was asked to develop a sofware application for defense training.
+Huenison focuses on the fight against one of them, the eponymous character.
+Eventually the Evil Masters were repelled, but, as seen in QUOD INIT EXIT IIm, during their retreat, Huenison and his companions happened to pass by planet Suinio and decided to cause trouble there as well.
+In MAH, years later, the danger came from the Apocalypser, the weapon that had been developed against the Evil Masters and that the Purifiers activated to destroy the Earth.
+Finally, KOG assigns a new task to the hero who turned the Apocalypser off.

 |Platforms||Windows, macOS, Linux|